overwolf/overwolf.github.io/docs/api/overwolf-games-events-rocket-league.md

 #### *player* note

 * Encoded stringified JSON containing the properties:
-  * steamId – Steam id of the player that died
+  * steamId – Steam ID of the player who died
-  * score – Score of the player that died
+  * score – Score of the player who died
   * goals – Goal count of the player
   * deaths – Death count of the player
   * name –  Name of the player that died